 Things That Can’t Be Brought Into Japan

 Apart from prohibited medication and animal products, there are a few things that we don’t recommend bringing to Japan.
-We have also included the items that some attractions forbid to use on their grounds.
+We have also included items that some attractions prohibit on their grounds.

-Refer to the Japan Customs Website for a list of items that are prohibited to bring to Japan.
+Refer to the Japan Customs Website for a list of items prohibited from being brought to Japan.

 - Gold, including gold accessories: Japan is very strict about bringing gold into the country to prevent foreigners from using it to launder money.
 You might be required to pay taxes, or your gold items might be confiscated.